CraftAcademyLabs/ca_course/guides/rails-52-scaffold.md

 ```

 ### HAML
-In order to use Haml in your view templates, add `haml-rails` to your `Gemfile`.
+In order to use Haml in your view templates, add `gem haml-rails` to your `Gemfile`.

-### Frameworks and tools
+### Testing Frameworks and tools

-Add rspec-rails gem to the development and test groups of your Gemfile.
+Add `rspec-rails` gem to the development and test groups of your Gemfile.

 The RSpec extension library `shoulda-matchers` allows us to test common Rails functionality, like validations and associations, with less code.